 Afterbrexit.tech is an entirely voluntary endeavour run by one woman (me).
 I receive no compensation or funding for the site or for the research which goes into it.
 If it does help you, you are welcome to buy me a coffee.
-I also partner with Taso Advisory to provide consultancy services for companies seeking to understand Brexit’s impact on their future operations, and you can hire me to do so for yours.
+I also partner with Taso Advisory to provide consultancy services for companies seeking to understand Brexit’s impact on their future , and you can hire me to do so for yours.

 How this site came to be